-It’s wild that this is the debut feature for writer-director Celine Song seems to be as interested in quiet vulnerability as she is confident that it is interesting for others to watch – and we’re all richer for it.
+It’s wild that this is the debut feature for writer-director Celine Song, who seems to be as interested in quiet vulnerability as she is confident that it is interesting for others to watch – and we’re all richer for it.

 Past Lives never devolves into melodrama, but instead gives its characters time and space to gently express vulnerability with sincere, and in some moments enviable, emotional maturity.

 In the current cinematic landscape, Past Lives might be considered the opposite of a multiverse movie: instead of visualising paths not taken, it sits with the ghosts of those paths in the here and now, rich with nuance and gentle ache for other people and the possibilities they represent.
 I’m inclined to agree with Slate‘s Dan Kois, who regards the film as a gift of kindness, both to its characters and to its audience.
 Ultimately, Past Lives is a patiently beautiful sonnet about simple, unadorned longing in circumstances which are no more and no less complicated than just life.